decentralized-identity/ion/install-guide.md

 sudo apt install snapd
 ```

-Add the snap binaries directory to your path by adding the following line in ~/.bash_profile
+You may need to add the snap binaries directory to your path by adding the following line in ~/.bash_profile
 ```
 PATH="$PATH:/snap/bin"
 ```